Krzysztofe/Krzysztofe/README.md

- ### Within my repository, you will find a various projects containing exercises.
+ ### Within my repository, you will find a various projects.
 Among them, I would like to highlight four projects, which are pined up below. :point_down: :point_down: :point_down: